White Sox vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .238 with three walks and two RBI.
+- Yelich hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .286 with four walks and an RBI.

 Yelich Recent Games